TheMetalStorm/Zig-Template-VSC/README.md

 ﻿# Zig-Template

-Simple Template for Zig Projects.
+Simple Template for Zig Projects with Debugging Support for VS Code.
 Works on Zig v0.13.0 on Windows.

 - Includes Run Step in ```build.zig``` (Build and run via ```zig build run``` in Terminal)
 - Includes Run Config via code-runner (Ctrl+Alt+N or Run Button)